A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 A high elbow position is associated with the

-“early vertical forearm” technique that is shared with freestyle.
+“early vertical forearm” (EVF) technique that is shared with freestyle.

 All of the four main strokes make strategic use of bent elbows, largely to position the hands